+The Group benefits from being a diverse community and seeks to be open and transparent, including recognising where we have blind spots.
+This year all staff were given training in unconscious bias to help us all understand and overcome these.
 We employ a three lines of defence model to ensure we are complying with good practice in relation to our operations; the front line is delivered by our team and operatives on the ground, our second tier is assured by management and Executive oversight, monitoring and review of performance and the third tier is provided by industry specific external audit of our activities by external consultants.

 The Group participates in the GRESB global benchmark for ESG initiatives for real estate and infrastructure investments.
 We are proud to have increased our score in all 4 years of participation, reflecting our commitment to continual improvement in this area.
-Our 2021 score of 73 compares to our 2020 score of 66, and includes
+Our 2022 score of 75 compares to our 2021 score of 73 and includes an awarded score for Health and Safety of 100%.
+The Group's GRESB score compares favourably across the UK market, however we acknowledge there is always room for improvement and strive to improve our ESG credentials.
+We have reviewed and revised our complaint handling processes to ensure we are listening to concerns and putting measures in place to address them, which has led to a reduction in our standards of service failures.

-The Group encourages colleagues to engage in charity fund raising and provides matched funding opportunities in support of a local charity Transform Housing, who are dedicated to supporting those who are seeking a way out of homelessness
+The Group encourages colleagues to engage in charity fund raising and provides matched funding opportunities.

-SUSTAINABILITY CONTINUED
+SUSTAINABILITY